 - When the Auto-expand sole children switch is set to True, child nodes will be automatically expanded if a treeview node is expanded and has only a single child. - Use the Object explorer state saving interval field to set the treeview state saving interval.
 A value of -1 will disable the treeview state saving functionality. - When the Confirm before closing properties with unsaved changes switch is set to True, pgAdmin will warn you before closing the properties dialog of an object if there are any unsaved changes.
-On user confirmation, the properties dialog will close. - When the Confirm on close or refresh switch is set to True, pgAdmin will attempt to catch browser close or refresh events and prompt before allowing them to continue. - When the Hide shared servers? switch is set to True, the client will hide all the shared servers from the object explorer.
-Note: This option is visible only when pgAdmin is running in server mode. - When the Show empty object collections? switch is turned off, then all object collections which are empty will be hidden from browser tree. - When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg\temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.
+On user confirmation, the properties dialog will close. - When the Confirm on close or refresh switch is set to True, pgAdmin will attempt to catch browser close or refresh events and prompt before allowing them to continue. - When the Hide shared servers? switch is set to True, the client will hide all the shared servers from the object explorer. - When the Show empty object collections? switch is turned off, then all object collections which are empty will be hidden from browser tree.

+- When the Show system objects? switch is set to True, the client will display system objects such as system schemas (for example, pg_temp) or system columns (for example, xmin or ctid) in the tree control. - When the Show template databases? switch is set to True, the client will display template databases.